ReezanVisram/FPGA-RT-Audio-Visualizer/README.md

 ## Future Additions

 - Displaying the Fourier Transform of the audio data as well
-- A reverb effect to simulate playing in small, medium and large rooms
+- A reverb effect to simulate playing audio in small, medium, and large rooms
-- Using the Digilent PMOD SD and SPI to play audio off of an SD card
+- Using the Digilent PMOD SD and SPI to play audio files stored on an SD card
-- Adding a MEMS microphone to display speech data as well
+- Adding a MEMS microphone to display incoming sound waves